 Lilacs: symbolizes youthful innocence and confidence.
 White lilac symbolizes humility and innocence; field lilac symbolizes charity while purple lilac symbolizes first love.

-Peony: The fragrant flowers symbolizes bashfulness and compassion.
+Peony: The fragrant flowers symbolize bashfulness and compassion.
 It can also be used to express indignation or shame.
 It signifies a happy life, happy marriage, good health, and prosperity.

 Ranunculus: symbolizes radiant charm.
 It conveys a message that you are radiant with charm or you are attractive.